Disney and LGBTQ representation in animation: Criticism

 In April 2022, Peter C. Kunze, a historian at Tulane University argued that there is a "long history of LGBTQ audiences and employees supporting, even saving, the company from veritable demise."
 He also said that Disney relied on LGBTQ people to "revamp its animated films", taking the example of Howard Ashman, an openly gay man who was the lyricist for The Little Mermaid and Beauty and the Beast.
 Kunze argued that Disney CEO Bob Chapek should remember the company's history and "understand the invaluable contributions LGBTQ communities have made to the company he leads."

+In May 2025, Disney Experiences announced that they will team up with Miral, Abu Dhabi's leading creator of immersive destinations and experiences to create a landmark Disney theme park resort in Abu Dhabi.
+The announcement was met with mixed reception among the public as well the LGBTQ+ community as the country is known for many laws that target the LGBTQ+ community.